Logistics companies and organisations that rely on field workers are one of the most under siege industries during the COVID-19 crisis.

 Co-ordinating the movements of a digital workforce that is constantly ‘out and about’ always brings its own special challenges.
 As the UK depends even more heavily on field workers right now, the technology that supports them needs to be ahead of its game.

-If ever there was a time to assess the capabilities and reach of this technology, such as your intranet software, this is it!
+If ever there was a time to assess the capabilities and reach of this technology, such as your corporate intranet, this is it!
 Here are some of the reasons why:

 Scheduling and productivity